TunChiehHsu/EIA-map-reduce/README.md

 This respository provide an Endpoint Inward Algorithm to detect cycles in a given network.

-More detail example usage could be found in the PDF file and ipython file.
+More technical detail and toy example could be found in the PDF file and ipython file.